shiv1709/Web-Crawler/README.md

 # Web-Crawler
-A Web crawler, also be called as Web spider or an automatic indexer.
+A Web crawler, also be called as Web spider or an automatic indexer.It is implemented here using Java.

 How does it works?